admiralbolt/talks/cornhacks2020/assets/rough_script.md

 were required by the standard to be kept for backwards compatability reasons.
 Netscape didn't want Javascript to become the standard name, so eventually it was named ECMAScript.

+This set the stage for the first browser war.
+The JScript engine & mcirosofts Internet Explorer vs. the Spider Monkey engine & Netscape.
+The only problem was that Netscape had no business sense.
+Their idea was to get everyone hooked on their free browser and then start charging for it.
+Microsoft was already seelling OS's so they didn't need to charge for ie, and even started bundling it with their OS.
+Overtime this led to the downfall of Netscape.

+The browser war was over, and microsoft had won.
+A few interesting things happened at the end of the war though.
+Netscape open sourced it's browser and gave it over to this non-profit organization Mozilla.
+The bundling of browser with OS actually got Microsoft trust busted.
+There was a large anti-trust suit against them starting in 1998, and they lost.
+In June of 2000 a court ordered a breakup of Microsoft.
+Which obviously didn't happen, they appealed and won but still pretty interesting.
+Finally, Microsoft didn't think that the internet was a technology that had longevity, and with no need to compete against other browsers that focused on other things besides IE.

-Netscape eventually self destructed, and IE became the most popular browser.
-Microsoft declare the browser war won, and moved on to other more important things like making cable boxes.
-But, thanks to the JScript implementation they wrote, Javascript survived, laying dormant and waiting for the right time to strike.
-Which was some 5 years lated when Jesse James Garrett came up with this thing called AJAX, and javascript had a meteoric surge in popularity.
+Javascript survived because of Microsoft.
+The JScript engine was still in IE the most popular browser at the time.
+A standard was created for the language because of the competition threat that microsoft posed to Netscape.
+Eventually some 5 years later when Jesse James Garrett came up with this thing called AJAX javacsript surged in popularity again.

+How is a language so bad so successful?
+The answer is simple, no real competition.

+Javascript's success is almost accidental, it's a side effect of the first browser war.
+It didn't make sense at the time to invent a whole new language for Microsoft.
+Why not use the same standard to help fight for market share?
-Javascript's success is almost accidental.
-Microsoft didn't care about the web, and didn't think that it had longevity.
-Javascript was merely a spoil of war in the competition between Netscape & Microsoft.
-The closest copmetitor to javascript was probably Flash & Actionscript, but even that couldn't manipulate the DOM directly.
+The closest competitor to javascript was probably Flash & Actionscript, but even that had to be embedded, it couldn't manipulate the DOM directly in the same way that javascript could.
+Now at the point we are at, javascript is too big to fail.

-"The rest is perverse, merciless history.
-JS beat Java on the client, rivaled only by Flash, which supports an offspring of JS, ActionScript."

-So to answer the question, "How is a language so bad so popular?".
-The answer is quite simple.
-It has no real competition.

-Few attempts have been made to up root javascript.
-Arguably Flash and maybe silverlight.
-Google created Dart some 8 years back which was supposed to kill javascript, which has been less than successful.
-At this point its simply too big too fail.
-It's integrated into ALL browsers no, and is the standard for making dynamic pages.
+It's integrated into ALL browsers and is the accepted standard for dynamic web development.